JagdishChoudhary04/Quadcopter/README.md

  * Getting Started & Software Requirement
  * Making our own Remote Controller
  * Making our own Flight Controller
- * What have we achieved my doing this project?
  * End